justmarkham/DAT8/README.md

 **Other Resources:**
 * scikit-learn has extensive documentation on [model evaluation](http://scikit-learn.org/stable/modules/model_evaluation.html).
 * [Counterfactual evaluation of machine learning models](https://www.youtube.com/watch?v=QWCSxAKR-h0) (45 minutes) is an excellent talk about the sophisticated way in which Stripe evaluates its fraud detection model.
 (These are the associated [slides](http://www.slideshare.net/MichaelManapat/counterfactual-evaluation-of-machine-learning-models).)
+* [Visualizing Machine Learning Thresholds to Make Better Business Decisions](http://blog.insightdatalabs.com/visualizing-classifier-thresholds/) demonstrates how visualizing precision, recall, and "queue rate" at different thresholds can help you to maximize the business value of your classifier.

 -----